MZHeader/MZHeader.github.io/index.md

 Showcasing malware analysis techniques on various samples, as well as sharing some more general DFIR tips & tricks to aid in investigations.

+The tools I use are all freely available, most of which come pre-installed in the FLRAE VM.

+All samples are available on VirusTotal.

 <!-- Google tag (gtag.js) -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-48M02RY99Q"></script>
 <script>